 They cheap, filling, and incredibly tasty.
-The seaweed if even kept separate, to be as fresh as possible.
+The seaweed is kept separate, to be as fresh as possible.
 Who would have thought that the Japanese konbini (convenience store) would be such a lifesaver!

 Looking down at the control panel, with just Japanese characters, it might all seem a bit too much at first.
 But you won’t be able to go back to the old way once you’ve experienced heated seats, the butt water jet, and even a fake flush sound to mask any noises that you might make!

 Let’s look at some of the best things about Japanese toilets:

 - White noise, or fake flush noises, to hide your bodily noises